renjithpec/renjithpec/README.md

 ### Hi there, I'm Renjith R 👋

-🚀 I'm a third-year Computer Science student and a tech enthusiast with a strong passion for software development, particularly in **full-stack web applications**.
-I specialize in the **MERN stack (MongoDB, Express.js, React.js, Node.js)** and enjoy turning ideas into tangible, real-world projects.
-I believe in learning by doing and constantly seek opportunities to collaborate and grow.
+🚀 I'm a third-year Computer Science student with a deep passion for software development.
+I am particularly excited by full-stack web applications and am currently diving deep into the MERN stack (MongoDB, Express.js, React.js, Node.js).
+I believe in learning by doing and constantly seek new challenges.

 ---